 Dashlane takes security very seriously.
 Password security guides our product, our technology choices, and our business decisions every day.
-As a result, Dashlane is the easiest way to keep all of your passwords secure and your accounts protected.
+We work hard to make Dashlane the easiest way to keep all of your passwords secure and your accounts protected.

 Dashlane's unique set of security measures

-- Dashlane requires a strong Master Password, including the use of capital letters and numbers.
+- Dashlane requires a strong Master Password.
 We encourage our users to make their Master Password as complex as they can.

 - Dashlane does not store your Master Password anywhere on our servers, and it is never transmitted over the internet.
 That means the key to your castle cannot be taken from you and your encrypted data stored on our servers is useless to hackers.

 - Dashlane does not collect or store a password hint.
 Often these hints are weak gateways to actual passwords, and we do not use them for that reason.